Funmilayo Ransome-Kuti: Early life and education

-Frances Abigail Olufunmilayo Olufela Folorunso Thomas, was born on 25 October 1900 in Abeokuta, Ogun State, Nigeria, which at the time was a part of the Southern Nigeria Protectorate, a Protectorate of the British Empire.
+Frances Abigail Olufunmilayo Olufela Folorunso Thomas was born on 25 October, 1900, in Abeokuta, Ogun State, Nigeria, which at the time was a part of the Southern Nigeria Protectorate, a Protectorate of the British Empire.
 She was born to Chief Daniel Olumeyuwa Thomas (1869–1954), a member of the aristocratic Jibolu-Taiwo family, and Lucretia Phyllis Omoyeni Adeosolu (1874–1956).
 Her father farmed and traded palm produce, while her mother worked as a dressmaker.

+Frances' paternal lineage was rooted in the Saro community, which consisted of returnees from Sierra Leone, many of whom were formerly enslaved Africans who had been freed and resettled in Freetown prior to returning to Yorubaland in the 19th century.

-Frances' father was born to Ebenezer Sobowale Thomas, who was himself born in Freetown, Sierra Leone, and Abigail Fakemi, who was born in the Yoruba town of Ilesa.
-Frances' oldest known paternal ancestor was her paternal great-grandmother, Sarah Taiwo (mother of Ebenezer Sobowale Thomas), a Yoruba woman who had been captured by slave traders in the early 19th century before eventually returning home to her family in Abeokuta.
+Her father was born to Ebenezer Sobowale Thomas, who was himself born in Freetown, Sierra Leone, and Abigail Fakemi, who was born in the Yoruba town of Ilesa.
+Frances' oldest known paternal ancestor was her great-grandmother, Sarah Taiwo (mother of Ebenezer Sobowale Thomas), a Yoruba woman who had been captured by slave traders in the early 19th century before eventually returning home to her family in Abeokuta.
 Sarah's first husband was Sobowale Thomas.
 Sarah's descendants through Thomas and her other two husbands – the Jibolu-Taiwos – became some of the first Christians in the area, and had a large influence on the growth of Christianity in Abeokuta.

 Frances' mother was born to Isaac Adeosolu, who was from Abeokuta, and Harriet, the daughter of Adeboye, who was from the ancient Yoruba town of Ile-Ife.
 Her parents married in 1897, and they had two children who died in infancy before Frances was born.